-During the year lease payments of \$169,476 (2015: \$169,476) in respect of the Group's operating premises at 450 Swan Street, Richmond were paid to Champagne Properties Pty.
+During the year lease payments of \$169,476 (2016: \$169,476) in respect of the Group's operating premises at 450 Swan Street, Richmond were paid to Champagne Properties Pty.
 Ltd., an entity controlled by S. Hupert and A. Hall.
 Commercial arrangements on an 'arm's length basis' have been determined by an independent assessment of rental and lease terms.
+The current arrangement is on a month to month basis.

-23. RELATED PARTY DISCLOSURE
+22. RELATED PARTY DISCLOSURE